NexPlayer/Android-SDK/enable-spd-android.md

 Streaming → GO TO URL (at the bottom) → put the URL in the “Stream URL

-SPD is highly dependent on the internet speed and the configuration of the manifest.
+Synchronization feature is highly dependent on the internet speed and the configuration of the manifest.

 It is important to know that we have to make sure that we have SPD activated.
 On the other hand, to check that the content that we use has SPD it has to have the